inception-tools/inception-tools/README.rst

 Under Construction
 ==================

-Hello and welcome to the Python Inception Tools project!
+Hello and welcome to the Inception Tools project!

 This project is currently under construction.
 Please be patient and check back periodically to see progress.
 In the meantime, you can see where the